 - 8.1.16 The Act does not give a list of premises that are officially recognised as 'tracks' but there are a number of venues where sporting events do or could take place, and accordingly could accommodate the provision of betting facilities.
 Examples of tracks include

 - A horse racecourse

 - A greyhound track

 - A point-to-point horserace meeting

 - Football, cricket and rugby grounds

 - A golf course

 - Venues hosting darts, bowls or snooker tournaments.

+- Motor racing track or similar

 - 8.1.17 The licensing authority will determine what constitutes a sporting event or race on a case by case basis.